Write for Garland

 Garland readers enjoy learning about objects made by hand.
 While thoughtful people, our readers are not exclusively academic.
 They are looking for an authentic voice, based on the writer’s personal knowledge and experience.
 They are particularly interested in learning something new about the maker, technique, place, culture and tradition.

-Following this, Garland does not use footnotes or academic referencing.
-We want to grant the reader a smooth flow down the screen.
+With these readers in mind, Garland rarely uses footnotes or academic referencing.
+We want to grant the readers a smooth journey down the screen.
 We do however encourage you to include a Further Reading section where there are references to follow up.

 The length is variable depending on the subject matter, but consider a range of 800-1200 words.